TZstatsADS/Spring2019-Proj2-grp1/README.md

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

-_Huang, Shengwei_
+- _Huang, Shengwei_

--- Adjust and modify the base map page including fixing the zoom size, fitting the map to the entire webpage and etc.(output from Zeyu Yang)
+    - Adjust and modify the base map page including fixing the zoom size, fitting the map to the entire webpage and etc.(output from Zeyu Yang)

--- Apply the google API to realize the address autocomplete in the search box on the biker user page(together with Zhicheng Zhang)
+    - Apply the google API to realize the address autocomplete in the search box on the biker user page(together with Zhicheng Zhang)

---  Read the last updated time from the data set(output from Zeyu Yang) and link the time to the users interface through the RenderText.
+    -  Read the last updated time from the data set(output from Zeyu Yang) and link the time to the users interface through the RenderText.

 _Liu, Sitong_

-_Wang, Yujie_
+- _Wang, Yujie_

-contribute to "for business" part:
+    - contribute to "for business" part

--- use coordinates to locate the tract a station belongs to; group the stations by tract, calculate the average usage of bike in stations, and visualize the station popularity in tracts by different colors and popups(station popularity plot).
+    - use coordinates to locate the tract a station belongs to; group the stations by tract, calculate the average usage of bike in stations, and visualize the station popularity in tracts by different colors and popups(station popularity plot).

--- apply real_time_data function(developed by Zeyu Yang) to visualize the stations running out of bikes(nearly empty station plot)
+    - apply real_time_data function(developed by Zeyu Yang) to visualize the stations running out of bikes(nearly empty station plot)

--- generate two interactive lists showing the data used for the two plots
+    - generate two interactive lists showing the data used for the two plots

-_Yang, Zeyu_
+- _Yang, Zeyu_

--- Process real time data: real time station status data and real time weather data
+    - Process real time data: real time station status data and real time weather data

--- Custom the base map with mapbox studio and draw the data points and pop up information to it
+    - Custom the base map with mapbox studio and draw the data points and pop up information to it

--- Develop the feature that returns the nearest available stations, if there are no available stations, then prompt a message
+    - Develop the feature that returns the nearest available stations, if there are no available stations, then prompt a message

-_Zhang, Zhicheng_
+- _Zhang, Zhicheng_

--- Adjust and stylize panels in bike user page, display expected time and distance(output from Zeyu Yang)
+    - Adjust and stylize panels in bike user page, display expected time and distance(output from Zeyu Yang)

--- Use google API to realize search box address autocompletion in bike user page (together with Shengwei Huang)
+    - Use google API to realize search box address autocompletion in bike user page (together with Shengwei Huang)

--- Use write_csv to record email address entered by bike users (idea from Sitong Liu)
+    - Use write_csv to record email address entered by bike users (idea from Sitong Liu)

 -------------------------------------------------------------------------------------------------